What Reg Bamford’s 16 Perfect Peg Shots Can Teach You About Croquet

 We break down world champion Reg Bamford's 16 perfect shots to reveal how a simple, repeatable routine builds legendary consistency.

 Reg Bamford is widely considered the greatest croquet player of all time.
-But what makes him great isn't some mystery.
-It's visible in every shot he plays.
+You can see why in the routine involved in every shot he plays.

 In this video, Bamford hits the peg from half-court sixteen consecutive times.
-Watch the process, not just the results.
+Pay attention to what happens before the ball moves.

 Video preview